mantisbt-plugins/source-integration/README.md

 6. Click on the "Source Control Integration" plugin to configure it.

+    a.
+You must set up a API Key if you want to call the import of changesets via shell.
+       To generate a random key, run `openssl rand -hex 12` on a shell.

 7. Go to "Repositories" and enter your repository name, select the repository type, and click "Create Repository" to begin adding your first repository.